ponylang/ponyc/INSTALL.md

 ponyup update ponyc release
 ```

-At this time, Pony is unsupported on M1 Apple Silicon.
-We are interested in getting Pony working on Apple Silicon but need assistance.
-If you have access to M1 Apple Silicon and would like to get Pony working, please contact us on the [ponylang Zulip](https://ponylang.zulipchat.com/#narrow/stream/192795-contribute-to.20Pony/topic/m1.20help).
+At this time, we don't offer prebuilt Pony binaries for M1 Apple Silicon.
+You will need to build Pony [from source](BUILD.md).

 ## Windows